sebkirche/pcurl/README.md

     --basic <user:password>
     --user  <user:password>
         Use basic http authentication.
-Sepcified in the form user:password it is passed to the server in Base64 encoding.
+Specified in the form user:password it is passed to the server in Base64 encoding.

     -b, --cookie <string or file>